-Changes in Irish or UK taxation may arise from the Organisation for Economic Co-operation and Development (OECD) Base Erosion and Profits Shifting (BEPS) project and the EU Anti-Tax Avoidance Directives (ATAD1 and ATAD2).
+Changes in Irish or UK taxation may arise from the Base Erosion and Profits Shifting (BEPS) project and the EU Anti-Tax Avoidance Directives (ATAD1 and ATAD2).
 The detail of these changes is not yet clear in all cases and there remains potential for them to have an adverse impact on the Group's financial position.